hcholab/sfkit/docs/source/tutorial.rst

     .. code-block:: console

         $ docker run --rm -it --pull always \
-            -v $HOME/.config:/home/nonroot/.config \
+            -v $PWD/sfkit:/app/.sfkit \
             ghcr.io/hcholab/sfkit generate_keys

 This will use a secure key generation protocol to generate a pair of keys for your study.
 It will also communicate the public key to the website so that all study participants will be able to communicate with your VM.
 If you get a message saying "Your public key has been uploaded to the website and is available for all participants in your study.", then you are good to go.
-During the actual protocol, your private key (not shared) will be combined with each other participant's public key to a create shared secret key that is only known to you and this other participant.
+During the actual protocol, your private key (not shared) will be combined with each other participant's public key to create a shared secret key that is only known to you and this other participant.
 See `Diffie-Hellman Key Exchange <https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange>`_ for more information on how this works.

 4. Run